Menu

 open

 You may sometimes be provided or prescribed a different brand of pills, but the nurse or clinician will explain that the hormones and doses will be the same.
-The clinics are likely to stock the pill brand that was cheaper at the time.

 I don’t like the thought of taking medication for a long time.
 Will there be any long-term effects on my health if I take the combined pill for several years?